 - Select Chase Cards.
 Chase doesn’t have a blanket policy of no foreign transaction fees like Capital One and PenFed.
 Instead, they are taking a piecemeal approach by slowly exempting certain cards that are aimed at travelers.
 So far, they have extended this policy to the following products: Hyatt Card, Chase Sapphire Preferred Card, British Airways Visa, Continental Airlines Presidential Plus Card, Chase Priority Club Select Visa Card, United Mileage Plus Club Visa Card, Marriott Rewards Premier Credit Card, and the J.P.
 Morgan Palladium card.
 Of these cards, I am a big fan of the British Airways credit card for the great sign up bonuses and the Chase Sapphire Preferred card with Chase’s innovative Blueprint payment program.

 - American Express Platinum and Centurion.
 Just as consumers were starting to catch on to the foreign transaction fee scam, American Express actually had the gall to increase their fees from 2% to 2.7% on all of their cards in 2008.
-But in 2011, they eliminated these fees on their two most high-end products: the American Express Platinum card and the American Express Centurion cards.
+But in 2011, they eliminated these fees on their two most high-end products: the American Express Platinum card and the American Express Centurion cards (a Money Crashers partner).
 The Platinum Card has an annual fee of $450 and the Centurion card is only offered by invitation to people who spend well over six figures a year with American Express.